hakobtp/blog/math/algebra/prerequisites/4_Radicals_and_Rational_Exponents.md

 Roots are the **inverse** (opposite) of powers.
 Just like the square root is the opposite of squaring a number, the cube root is the opposite of cubing a number, and the nth root is the opposite of raising a number to the power of $$n$$.

+These functions are useful when we want to find **the number that, when raised to a certain power, gives a specific result**.

+Example: Cube Roots
+- If we know that: $$a^3=8$$.

 ---